Physiotherapists Helping You Find Pain Relief in Oromocto, New Brunswick

 Tyler, originally from Oromocto New Brunswick, completed her Bachelor of Kinesiology with Honours from the University of New Brunswick and went on to complete her Masters of Sciencein Physiotherapy at Dalhousie University.

-During her time at UNB, Tyler found her passion for helping others and working with musculoskeletal injuries by working as an Athletic Therapist with the UNB Women’s Rugby team and the St. Thomas University Varsity Men’s Basketball team.
+During her time at UNB, Tyler found her passion for helping others and working with musculoskeletal injuries by working as a Student Athletic Therapist with the UNB Women’s Rugby team and the St. Thomas University Varsity Men’s Basketball team.
 She then went on to work with the Citadel Highschool Varsity Men’s football team while she was completing her Physiotherapy degree.

 Tyler believes in a client-centered and active approach to therapy that includes an individualized exercise program tailored to the individual and their lifestyle.
 She understands the importance of client education and utilizes manual therapy.
 Her goal is to help you regain function to prevent further injuries.